hadmacker/campaign_pm/act4.md

 # Introducing the Villain

-As the party is searching through the warehouse, they hear a loud banging sound followed by the sound of creaking hinges as the double doors to the warehouse burst open.
+As the party is searching through the mill room, they hear a loud banging sound followed by the sound of creaking hinges as the double doors to the mill room burst open.
 A hulking figure enters, dressed in dark robes with symbols of fire emblazoned on them, and his hair is wild and unkempt.
 In his hand, he holds a glass vial filled with a strange green liquid.

 ## Monologue 1